CraicOverflow89/Krash/readme.md

 #### Invoke Syntax

-There are a number of different ways to invoke a callable, to suit different situations.
-When the final argument is callable, it can be defined after the parens;
+There are a number of different ways to invoke a function, to suit different situations.
+When the final argument is a `callable` then it can be defined after the parens;

 ```
 // Example callable